Last Updated on March 10, 2023

 When buying a Dachshund puppy, ensure that they have health screenings for Intervertebral Disc Disease, Progressive Retinal Atrophy, and Osteogenesis Imperfecta, another inherited disease that can affect the teeth and bones.

-The costs of these certificates should be included in the price of your Doxie but will set your breeder back between $40 and $300 a test.
+The fees of these certificates should be included in the price of your Wiener but will set your breeder back between $40 and $300 a test.

 As mentioned, the age of a Dachshund dog does affect its price.

 The younger a Doxie puppy, the more expensive he will be but beware of any breeders selling puppies under eight weeks.

 Dachshund puppies need to be with their mothers for at least the first two months of their lives as they rely on their moms for warmth and food.